 - Assistants are jealous of Hygienists because they generally have a lot more responsibility in the office than Hygienists, and yet they earn a whole lot less.
 They don’t consider the time and education Hygienists undergo to earn their higher salary.
 All they see is the difference in their job descriptions.

-- Hygienists are jealous of Assistants because their own job is pretty monotonous.
+- Hygienists are jealous of Assistants because their own job is monotonous.
 They see an Assistant doing lab work or placing an order with a Rep, and wish they had that variety in their day.
-They downgrade what she’s doing to ‘free time’ when she’s really working hard at her job.
+They downgrade what she’s doing to ‘free time’ when she’s really working hard at her own job.

 - Assistants are jealous of Hygienists because they get to work with their patients independently.
 While most of their time with patients is spent assisting the doctor.